This page was last updated on January 14, 2021.

 What we are dealing with currently is a “novel coronavirus,” meaning it’s a type of coronavirus that was previously unknown to the health care community.
 This novel coronavirus causes an illness the World Health Organization named coronavirus disease of 2019, or COVID-19.

-Cases of COVID-19 will continue to grow until late May or longer, according to the Ohio Department of Health (ODH).
 Every infected person spreads the novel coronavirus to at least two to three people.
 A person can be infectious for five or six days before developing symptoms of illness.
-And, a likely scenario is that there will be subsequent waves of the disease.

 What if I think I’m sick with COVID-19?